U.S. heavy equipment makers, hurt by tariffs, vow to make them top election theme

 The study found that domestic employment in the industry grew last year, but, at 1.2%, much less than the prior year's 5.9%.
 Economists at IHS said the slower job growth was partly due to weaker construction and manufacturing, but also the result of tariffs.
 The researchers now estimate that tariffs will ultimately cost the industry 3,400 jobs.

-Terex Corp. is among those laying people off, said CEO John Garrison.
+Terex Corp TEX.N is among those that laid off both temporary and permanent workers last year, due to a weaker manufacturing economyin part caused by trade uncertainty, said Chief Executive John Garrison.
 Terex, based in Westport, Connecticut, had sales last year of $4.4 billion.

 “Where we increased prices, we did see some share impacts” as foreign competitors won orders away from Terex, said Garrison.
 “We attempted to pass on our tariff-related costs —some were successful, some not.
 That led to very difficult conversations with customers.”